AnthonyRentsch/likely-voters/README.md

 `state_models.Rmd` - Similar to `national_models.Rmd` but goes state by state.
 View the output [here](https://github.com/AnthonyRentsch/thesis_LikelyVoters/blob/master/state_models.md).

-`state_models.Rmd` - Script where I create four summary graphics for results/discussion section.
+`summary_graphics.R` - Script where I create four summary graphics for results/discussion section.
 Two compare results to all my modeling approaches and two act as mock-ups for how journalists or pollsters could use my work to when reporting on polls.

 `analysis_test.Rmd` - Test markdown file for cutoff likely voter models.
 This file only uses 2016 data throughout and is meant to be a draft of my analysis.